 Escher’s “Circle Limit III”

-At our third “Maths Beyond the Syllabus” session, on Wednesday 15 November, Sarah Hart (professor of maths at Birkbeck, University of London) will give us a glance into where geometry meets art.
+At our third “Maths Beyond the Syllabus” session, on Wednesday 15 November, Sarah Hart (professor of maths at Birkbeck, University of London) gave us a glance into where geometry meets art.

 We welcomed students from Newham Collegiate Sixth Form, Wimbledon High School, and Sydenham School to join us.